For What? That Is The Question

 First, you need to know what you want to study.
 And with the proliferation of "spiritual pursuits," how do you choose?
 What criteria do you set for your choice?
 What do you want to accomplish?
-Who's behind the movement?
+What's behind your interest?
 Intuition?
 Serendipity?
 Friendly advice?
+A so-called charismatic teacher?
+Is it a passing fancy?
+Or are you willing to go all the way?

 There is no end, no limit to the choices confronting you.
 Everything from Raw Foods groups, which are quite spiritual in their own way, to esoteric systems of meditation, each with their own specificities and challenges.

-Yet, how do you know what's real?
-I ask because not every system works.
+I also ask because not every system works.
 That would be impossible, as impossible as every baseball player hitting .400, or every lawyer winning every case, every actor playing every part.
 Logically, some so-called spiritual pursuits must not produce results.
 Does that mean you should avoid them?
 Well, before deciding to avoid something altogether, you better know what it can or can't do for you.

 How do you do this?
 There's nothing wrong with dabbling, especially at first.
 There's nothing wrong with trying something out.
 Just make sure you question everything you see, hear, or feel.
 That is your challenge: to fashion yourself into a Spiritual Detective.
 To dig deep, to practice, to evaluate.
 Only after exhaustive research can you begin to decide.